| |

 Other Pillow Tutorials to Try

 Pillow covers are not only easy to make I think they are really fun to create.
-The variety of cushion covers you can make is literally endless.
-Here are a few of the other pillows cover tutorials I have written.
+The variety of cushion covers you can make is endless.
+Here are a few of the other pillow cover tutorials I have written.

 A large DIY farmhouse cushion in cream with XOX appliqued on the front.
 Its sitting on a bed with pink bedding.